-There is a risk that associated group boundary changes may go undetected, and that the required disclosures are not made in accordance with the new standards.
-Our approach will focus on:
+There is a risk that associated group boundary changes may go undetected, and that the required disclosures are not made in accordance with the Code.
+Our approach will focus on the reasonableness of the Council's assessment by:

-- assessing where overall control lies with regard to the operation and delivery of services of the potential group bodies; and - ensuring that appropriate consolidation procedures are applied to those bodies that lie within the group boundary.
+- Reviewing the Council's determination of where overall control lies with regard to the operation and delivery of services of the potential group bodies; and - Reviewing the consolidation procedures applied by the Council to those bodies that lie within the group boundary.
+If necessary we will draw on our financial accounting specialists to review the technicalities of consolidation.
+We will discuss and agree any specialist involvement with the Council as well as the impact on the audit fee.

-Appendix C sets out the audit scope of the Council's current group accounts.